john-data-chen/next-dnd-starter-kit/README.md

 ### Core Concepts

+- Board can have multiple projects, it is the biggest container
+- Project can have multiple tasks, it is the smallest container
-- Each board has one owner and multiple members
+- Each board has one owner and multiple members (member management feature coming soon)
 - Tasks can be assigned to any member
 - All modifications of a task are tracked with last modified user